 If you run a small business, you may find that you only need to employ extra staff on an ad hoc basis.
-We’ve teamed up with elXtr by LHS Solicitors to bring you a free zero hours contract clause.
+We’ve teamed up with Clarkslegal LLP to bring you a free zero hours contract template.

-elXtr is an online legal portal designed particularly for the smallest of small businesses.
+Clarkslegal provides legal tools and templates to help you take control of your company’s journey.
 Many small businesses find that they don’t need - or have the funds - to keep a lawyer on retainer, but when you do want legal advice, you want it to fit your needs as closely as possible.

-That’s why we’ve teamed up with elXtr to bring you quality, relevant legal documentation that you can customise to fit your individual needs.
+That’s why we’ve teamed up with Clarkslegal to bring you quality, relevant legal documentation that you can customise to fit your individual needs.

-Until recently, zero hours contacts were used to cover a variety of things and had no set legal definition.
+Until recently, zero hours contracts were used to cover a variety of things and had no set legal definition.

 However, since March 2015, for the purposes of exclusivity clauses, they have been defined as an employment or other workers contract, but one in which the employee is not guaranteed to be given any work by the business.

-In practice, this means that if you have no work for someone on a zero hours contract to do, then there’s no need to pay them for a set number of hours just because they have a contract that says you must, but if work is made available, the worker undertakes to do that work.
+In practice, this means that if you have no work for someone on a zero hours contract to do, then there’s no need to pay them for a set number of hours just because they have a contract.
+They are paid only for the hours they work.

-In the draft clause attached, however, the worker in not obliged to accept all or any of the work you offer them.
+In the draft contract attached, however, the worker is not obliged to accept all or any of the work you offer them.

 In the eyes of the law, their employment status depends on the other terms in their contract as well as how they work in practice, such as frequency of hours and type of work undertaken.